Anne has a BSc in Applied Psychology and qualifications in counselling, CBT & mindfulness. She teaches mindfulness workshops and courses.

 The part of the brain associated with or emotions is called the Amygdala (am-ig-d-la).
 It is believed that damage to the Amygdala can have an effect of criminal behavior.
 This may be because the person concerned would have a limited fear and conditioning response, thus fear of punishment would not deter them from committing a crime.

 The Hippocampus is where we store our memories.
-Damage to this area could mean we do not remember being punished from our crimes, and so would commit them again and again.
+Damage to this area could mean we do not remember being punished for our crimes, and so would commit them again and again.

 The Frontal Cortex, as the name suggests, is to the front of our brain and would also appear to be involved, among other functions, with our self control-as one famous case-study showed: